How Our Evansville, IN Truck Accident Lawyers Can Help Your Case

 We have seen how truck accidents can take many forms, each with unique causes and potential outcomes.
 Here are some of the most common types of truck accidents that occur on Evansville’s roads and throughout Indiana:

-Jackknife accidents occur when the trailer of a big rig swings out to form a 90-degree angle with the truck’s cab.
-This often happens when a truck driver brakes too suddenly, causing the trailer to skid and swing out of control.
-Jackknife accidents can block multiple lanes of traffic and often lead to multi-vehicle collisions.
+• Jackknife Accidents: Jackknife accidents occur when the trailer of a big rig swings out to form a 90-degree angle with the truck’s cab.

-Rollover accidents happen when a truck tips onto its side or roof, often due to excessive speed, improper turns, or uneven cargo distribution.
-Rollover accidents can cause severe damage to surrounding vehicles and are highly dangerous for the truck driver and other motorists.
+• Rollover Accidents: Rollover accidents happen when a truck tips onto its side or roof, often due to excessive speed, improper turns, or uneven cargo distribution.

-When a truck collides with the rear of a vehicle in front of it, the results can be devastating due to the truck’s size and momentum.
-These accidents often occur in stop-and-go traffic or if the truck driver fails to maintain a safe following distance.
+• Rear-End Collisions: These accidents often occur in stop-and-go traffic or when the truck driver fails to maintain a safe following distance.

-An underride accident happens when a smaller vehicle slides under the trailer of a truck, often shearing off the top of the vehicle.
-These crashes are extremely dangerous and frequently fatal.
-Many underride accidents occur during sudden stops or lane changes.
+• Underride Accidents: An underride accident happens when a smaller vehicle slides under the trailer of a truck, often shearing off the top of the vehicle.

-A tire blowout is when a truck’s tire bursts, causing the driver to lose control.
-Tire blowouts can result in swerving, rollovers, or collisions with nearby vehicles.
-Poor maintenance or defective tires are common causes of these accidents.
+• Tire Blowouts: A tire blowout is when a truck’s tire bursts, causing the driver to lose control.

-Trucks need extra space to make turns, often swinging wide into adjacent lanes.
-If a truck driver misjudges the distance or doesn’t account for nearby vehicles, this can result in side collisions with cars caught in the truck’s turning path.
+• Wide Turn Accidents: Trucks need extra space to make turns, and accidents can occur if the truck driver misjudges the distance or doesn’t account for nearby vehicles.

-T-bone accidents occur when the front of a truck crashes into the side of another vehicle, often at intersections.
-Due to the size of trucks, side-impact collisions can crush the smaller vehicle, causing severe injuries or fatalities.
+• T-Bone/Side-Impact Collisions: T-bone accidents occur when the front of a truck crashes into the side of another vehicle, often at intersections.

-Trucks have large blind spots on all sides, and accidents occur when a truck driver changes lanes or turns without seeing a smaller vehicle.
-These blind spot crashes can be deadly, particularly if a vehicle is struck by the truck’s trailer.
+• Blind Spot Accidents: Trucks have large blind spots, and accidents occur when a truck driver changes lanes or turns without seeing a smaller vehicle.

 Are Truck Accident Cases Different from Other Types of Crashes?

 Truck accidents are a whole different beast compared to your typical car crash.
 If you’ve been involved in one, you’ve likely already felt the weight of that difference.
 From the sheer size and force of these massive vehicles to the complex web of regulations and parties involved, a truck accident requires a legal strategy tailored to your needs.
-Overall, these are the main differences we consider when supporting our truck accident clients across Indiana:
+Here’s why:

 Size and Severity of the Accident